kubemod/kubemod/README.md

           drop:
           - ALL
 ```
+The rule uses `isEmpty` which returns `true` when the passed in path is not defined or if it points to an empty object:

 If we wanted to only patch the containers which have no `securityContex` defined, but leave the ones which have an empty `securityContex`, we would use the following `select`:

 ```yaml
 select: '$.spec.template.spec.containers[? isUndefined(@.securityContex)]'
 ```

 If we wanted to only patch the containers which have and empty `securityContex`, but leave the ones which have no `securityContex` defined, we would use the following `select`:

 ```yaml
 select: '$.spec.template.spec.containers[? isDefined(@.securityContex) && isEmpty(@.securityContex)]'
 ```